 Acid Fast Staining-Ziehl-Neelsen

 Nuclear Amplification and Gene-Based Tests: These represent a new generation of diagnostic tools for tuberculosis.
-These tests enable identification of the bacteria or bacteria particles making use of DNA-based molecular techniques.
-Examples are Genexpert and DR-MTB.
+These tests enable the identification of bacteria or bacteria particles by making use of DNA-based molecular techniques.

 The new molecular-based techniques are faster and enable rapid diagnosis with high precision.
 Confirmation of TB could be made in hours rather than the days or weeks it takes to wait for a standard culture.
 This is very important, especially among immunocompromised hosts where there is a high rate of false-negative results.
-Some molecular-based tests such as GeneXpert and DR-MTB also allow for the identification of multidrug resistant tuberculosis.
+Some molecular-based tests also allow for the identification of multidrug-resistant tuberculosis.

 Treatment / Management

 2020 LTBI treatment guidelines include the NTCA- and CDC-recommended treatment regimens that comprise three preferred rifamycin-based regimens and two alternative monotherapy regimens with daily isoniazid.
 These are only recommended for persons infected with Mycobacterium tuberculosis that is presumed to be susceptible to isoniazid or rifampin.
 A regimen of 3 months of once-weekly isoniazid plus rifapentine is a preferred regimen that is strongly recommended for children aged more than 2 years and adults.
 Another option is 4 months of daily rifampin for HIV-negative adults and children of all ages.
 Three months of daily isoniazid plus rifampin is a preferred treatment that is conditionally recommended for adults and children of all ages and for patients with HIV.
 Regimens of 6 or 9 months of daily isoniazid are alternative recommended regimens.